Filing Your Income Tax Returns

 Taxes can be quite complicated, but doing it right is important and can also result in getting more money back!
 If you have a complicated tax situation (you own property, you receive money from several different sources, you have significant medical expenses) or if you feel overwhelmed by the forms, you might want to get professional help.
 There are several types of professionals that can assist:

 - If you need help but cannot pay for it, the Community Volunteer Income Tax Program will help people who have low incomes for free.
 Call 1-800-959-8281 for the location closest to you

 - You can go to a walk-in tax clinic.
-The staff are not usually accountants but the service can be relatively cheap.
+While the staff are not usually accountants, the service can be relatively cheap.

 - You can go to a professional accountant who understands disability taxes.
 One company we recommend is Ability Tax Group.

 You must file taxes every year in order to continue to receive the Grant and Bond